premkumar1303/galaxy-morphology-prediction/README.md

 neural network model to classify the galaxies on the basis of their morphology.
 This greatly reduces the experts workload and gives the better accuracy.

+This repository contains the code, a sample image from dataset and model file.

+The link for the dataset is https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data.